 What to do in Colombia

-Too many to mention!
+What to do in Colombia?
+Too much to mention!
 Colombia is a paradise for lovers of culture, nature and outdoor sports.
-You can do city tours in world cities such as Bogotá and Medellíndance in swinging Cali and Barranquilla, beach hopping on the Caribbean coast, chilling in colorful villages in the coffee region, Meet an Indian community in the Amazon, wildlife spotting in the Llanos, hiking to Ciudad Perdida and whale watching on the Colombian Pacific.
-Whether you want to go to a famous metropolis, or prefer off the beaten track destinations discover: start your journey of discovery here and check out our tips for what to do in Colombia!
+You can do city tours in world cities such as Bogotá and Medellín, dance in swinging cities such as Cali and Barranquilla,do some beach hopping on the Caribbean coast, chill in colorful villages in the coffee region, Meet an indigenous community in the Amazon, spot wildlife in the Llanos, hike to the “Lost City” Ciudad Perdida and spot whales in the Colombian Pacific.
+Whether you want to go to a famous metropolis, or prefer off the beaten track destinations: start your journey here and check out our tips for what to do in Colombia!

 20 Tips